United States Department of Education: Late twentieth century

 The 1980 Republican Party platform called for the elimination of the Department of Education created under Carter, and President Ronald Reagan promised during the 1980 presidential election to eliminate it as a cabinet post, but he was not able to do so with a Democratic House of Representatives.
 In the 1982 State of the Union Address, he pledged: "The budget plan I submit to you on Feb.
 8 will realize major savings by dismantling the Department of Education."

 In 1984, the GOP dropped the call for elimination from its platform.
-With the election of President George H. W. Bush in 1988, the Republican position evolved in almost lockstep with that of the Democrats, with Goals 2000 a virtual joint effort.
+With the election of President George H. W. Bush in 1988, the gap between Republicans and Democrats narrowed, with the eight goals of Clinton's Goals 2000 drawing heavily on those established previously by Bush and receiving substantial Republican support in Congress.

 In 1994, after the Newt Gingrich–led "revolution" took control of both houses of Congress, federal control of and spending on education soared.
 That trend continued unabated despite the fact that the Republican Party made abolition of the department a cornerstone of its 1996 platform and campaign promises, calling it an inappropriate federal intrusion into local, state, and family affairs.
 The GOP platform read: "The Federal government has no constitutional authority to be involved in school curricula or to control jobs in the market place.
 This is why we will abolish the Department of Education, end federal meddling in our schools, and promote family choice at all levels of learning."

 In 2000, the Republican Liberty Caucus passed a resolution to seek to abolish the Department of Education.